-248 3 Approach
+3 Approach

-- 249 In conjunction with the PSFR community, the National Cybersecurity Center of Excellence developed a - 250 project description identifying MFA and SSO for mobile native and web applications as a critical need for - 251 PSFR organizations.
-The NCCoE then engaged subject matter experts from industry organizations, - technology vendors, and standards bodies to develop an architecture and reference design leveraging - 253 new capabilities in modern mobile OSes and best current practices in SSO and MFA.
+In conjunction with the PSFR community, the NCCoE developed a project description identifying MFA and SSO for mobile native and web applications as a critical need for PSFR organizations.
+The NCCoE then engaged subject matter experts from industry organizations, technology vendors, and standards bodies to develop an architecture and reference design leveraging new capabilities in modern mobile OSes and best current practices in SSO and MFA.

-254 3.1 Audience
+3.1 Audience

-This guide is intended for individuals or entities that are interested in understanding the mobile native and web application SSO and MFA reference designs that the NCCoE has implemented to allow PSFR 257 personnel to securely and efficiently gain access to mission-critical data by using mobile devices.
-Though the NCCoE developed this reference design with the PSFR community, any party interested in SSO and

-259 MFA for native mobile and web applications can leverage the architecture and design principles

-260 implemented in this guide.
+This guide is intended for individuals or entities that are interested in understanding the mobile native and web application SSO and MFA reference designs that the NCCoE has implemented to allow PSFR personnel to securely and efficiently gain access to mission-critical data by using mobile devices.
+Though the NCCoE developed this reference design with the PSFR community, any party interested in SSO and MFA for native mobile and web applications can leverage the architecture and design principles implemented in this guide.

-- 261 The overall build architecture addresses three different audiences with somewhat separate concerns: - IdPs-PSFR organizations that issue and maintain user accounts for their users.
+The overall build architecture addresses three different audiences with somewhat separate concerns:

+- IdPs-PSFR organizations that issue and maintain user accounts for their users.
 Larger PSFR organizations may operate their own IdP infrastructures and may federate by using SAML or OIDC services, while others may seek to use an IdP service provider.
 IdPs are responsible for identity proofing, account creation, account and attribute management, and credential management. - Relying parties (RPs)-organizations providing application services to multiple PSFR organizations.
-RPs may be software as a service (SaaS) providers or PSFR organizations providing shared services consumed by other organizations.
+RPs may be software-as-a-service (SaaS) providers or PSFR organizations providing shared services consumed by other organizations.
 The RP operates an OAuth 2.0 AS, which integrates with users' IdPs and issues access tokens to enable mobile applications to make requests to the back-end application servers. - Application developers-mobile application developers.
 Today, mobile client applications are typically developed by the same software provider as the back-end RP applications.
 However, the OAuth framework enables interoperability between RP applications and third-party client applications.
 In any case, mobile application development is a specialized skill with unique considerations and requirements.
 Mobile application developers should consider implementing the AppAuth library for IETF RFC 8252 to enable standards-based SSO.

-278 3.2 Scope
+3.2 Scope